A Transpacific Voyage from Alaska to Japan: Lands and Islands of Mystery

 Save $1,500 per person when you book before March 3, 2015!

 The Bering Sea was home to water and land bridges that connected East and West, serving as a highway for migration.
 Be among the few travelers to explore the spectacular natural beauty, wildlife, and fascinating cultures of this region, from Alaska to Japan.
 Experience the magnificent wilderness expanse of Alaska as you embark your ship in Seward and make stops at the fascinating towns of Homer and Kodiak.
 Call on the rugged yet inviting Aleutian Islands, including Alaska’s Dutch Harbor, then cross the Bering Sea, and marvel at the dramatic beauty of Russia’s Kamchatka Peninsula, a World Heritage site.
 Cruise to Japan’s northern island of Hokkaido to visit the coastal port of Kushiro and Hakodate before concluding in Tokyo.
 Throughout your voyage, archaeologist and geologist Peter Bobrowsky, as well as naturalists and other guest speakers provide engaging discussions on the region’s natural and cultural history.
 Plus, our flexible cruise program allows you to choose your shore excursions.
-An optional extension to Kyoto is also offered.

 This unforgettable, 16-day transpacific voyage aboard the six-star, all-Suite M.V.
 Silver Shadow provides an unmatched small ship experience that offers many complimentary features aboard ship: all shipboard gratuities and port taxes, personal butler service, beverages in your suite and throughout the cruise, and even complimentary fitness classes.